 - 1. Town Planner review.
 The Town Planner has the authority to review and take action on projects that do not modify the intent of the approved site plan.
 They shall be shown on a plan submitted by the applicant to the Town Planner and the Town Planner shall sign and date the plan to record agreement that the change does not modify the intent of the approved site plan.
-Examples include, but are not limited to, minimal lighting, recalculations of parking requirements, landscaping changes and changes to previously approved ground and building mounted signs and new building mounted signs provided the signs meet the standards of the Freeport Sign Ordinance, building modifications up to 500 square feet, impervious surface modifications up to 500 square feet, seasonal accessory outdoor seating as permitted in the Village Commercial I, Village Commercial II, Commercial I and Commercial III Zoning Districts and site plan renewals in which the plans still meet the local standards.
+Examples include, but are not limited to, minimal lighting, recalculations of parking requirements, landscaping changes and changes to previously approved ground and building mounted signs and new building mounted signs provided the signs meet the standards of the Freeport Sign Ordinance, building modifications up to 500 square feet, impervious surface modifications up to 500 square feet, and site plan renewals in which the plans still meet the local standards.
 Notwithstanding the above, either the Town Planner or the applicant may request a hearing by the Project Review Board.
-[Amended, Effective 01/02/18, 01/04/22] - 2.
+[Amended, Effective 01/02/18] - 2.
 Staff Review Board.
 Developments that meet the criteria of Sec.
 602.C.c.2.a-g below shall be considered minor amendments and shall be eligible for review by the Staff Review Board.
 Developments that also require a Design Review Certificate or Subdivision approval are not eligible for review by Staff Review Board, those projects require review by the Project Review Board.
-The Staff Review Board shall consist of the Town Planner, the Fire Chief, the Codes Enforcement Officer, the Town Engineer and the Public Works Superintendent, or the designee of any of them, with input from other Town departments as needed.
-The Staff

-Review Board shall have the same powers and duties as the Project Review Board.
+The Staff Review Board shall consist of the Town Planner, the Fire Chief, the Codes Enforcement Officer, the Town Engineer and the Public Works Superintendant Superintendent, or the designee of any of them, with input from other Town departments as needed.
+The Staff Review Board shall have the same powers and duties as the Project Review Board.
 A public hearing shall not be required; however, notification of the nature of the application and the time and place of the meeting shall be given by mail to the applicant and the owners of all property within 200 feet of the property involved at least 5 days in advance of the meeting.
 The Staff Review Board shall accept public comment for all application.
 A quorum of the Board necessary to conduct an official Board meeting shall consist of at least three (3) members.
 Action on any application by the Staff Review Board shall require a majority of those members present and voting.
 An audio recording of each meeting shall be made and retained by the Town.
 The completed application for site plan review, together with the documentation required in these regulations shall be placed on the Staff Review Board's agenda for consideration within 20 days.
 Any appeals from the decisions of the Staff Review Board shall be taken directly to the Project Review Board within 30 days of decision.
 The following developments shall be eligible for staff review: